 - 1. The library is a place for research and reading.
 A quiet atmosphere is to be maintained at all times. - 2.
-The library will officially open at 7:00 a.m.

-- Students wishing to use the library during their study halls are to come directly to the library.
-Attendance will be taken and reported to the study hall.
-Students must remain in the library the full period.
-Students may also come, one at a time, from the study hall for a ten-minute period to choose reading material only. - 4.
+The library will officially open at 7:00 a.m. - 3.
+Students who wish to use the Library during study hall should report to study hall for attendance and then receive a pass to travel to the Library.
+The study hall teacher will then send to the library a list of students for whom a pass was written.
+Once a student is in the library they will remain there until the end of the class period. - 4.
 Book limit is five (5) books for students in high school. - 5.
 Books may be checked out for a two-week period.
 Books may be renewed by presenting the book at the circulation desk. - 6.
 Students wishing to take out books must check them out at the circulation desk.
 Each student is responsible for any materials checked out in his/her name.
 Do not loan materials to anyone.
 Students should return materials as soon as they have finished, the latest date being the due date stamped in the book. - Students with overdue library books will not be permitted to check out additional books or use library facilities until overdue materials are returned. - 8.
 Students must pay replacement cost for any lost or damaged library books. - 9.
 Periodicals and reference materials are not to be checked out.
 See the librarian if you need to gain access to these materials. - 10.
 No food/drinks or chewing gum is allowed in library. - 11.
 Students will NOT be allowed to bring gym bags or book bags into the library. - 12.
 Discipline: Any infraction of the above rules will result in the student losing library privileges.
-This includes the use of library materials. - Users of electronic devices will be responsible for adhering to all district/building acceptable use policies, codes of conduct, or administrative guidelines while using the district's wireless network. - 14.
+This includes the use of library materials.

+- 13. Users of electronic devices will be responsible for adhering to all district/building acceptable use policies, codes of conduct, or administrative guidelines while using the district's wireless network. - 14.
 Each student will be required to present their Student I.D. in order to check out books.
 Replacement I.D.'s can be purchased for \$2.00.